5 Easy Ways to Decorate a Cloche for Fall

 You could use a corn husk or dried fall leaves to get the same effect!

-How to Style a Cloche with a Candle
+How to Decorate a Cloche for Fall with a Candle

 Add a cozy glow in a stylish way.